LostAngles-/lostangles-.github.io/_posts/random/2014-09-11-command-line-interface.markdown

 	drwxr-xr-x 2 pi pi 4096 Aug  1 19:48 Scratch
 	drwxr-xr-x 3 pi pi 4096 Jun 28 15:41 wwwroot

-The `-l` switch, _lists_ the content with more detail.
+The `-l` switch, displays the content in a _long list_.
 Don't worry about the information displayed, we will discuss that later

 Using the `-t` switch, puts them in _Date_ order, latest _Date_ at the top